Dorset Council area

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-- The economic base and employment opportunities available in Northern Tasmania Region;
+- The economic base and employment opportunities available in the Dorset Council area;

 - The age of the workforce;